Merchandise Mart: Architecture

+Merchandise Mart, designed by Alfred P. Shaw, built in 1930.

 Designer Alfred Shaw integrated art deco stylings with influences from three building types—the warehouse, the department store and the skyscraper.
 A warehouse block stands as the 18-story bulk of the building.
 Ribbon piers define the windows, and the building's chamfered corners, minimal setbacks, and corner pavilions disguise the edges of the mass and visually reduce bulk.

 The south corner pavilions are of greater height than the north corner pavilions.
 The building is open at the pedestrian level with bronzed framed display windows, typical of a department store, on the south, west and east boundaries.
 The 25-story central tower ascends with a peak in the form of a skyscraper, and rests in the southern half of the building.
 Deeply recessed portals occur between raised panels, and are adorned with medallions featuring the interlocked initials of the Merchandise Mart.
 The same logo occurs throughout the building.
 Fifty-six American Indian chiefs circled the tower's crown, a reference to the site's history and Chicago's early trade activities.
 Three and a half feet wide by seven feet tall, the terra cotta figures were barely visible from the street, meant to be viewed from the upper floors of the skyscrapers planned to rise along the riverbank.

 The lobby of The Merchandise Mart is defined by eight square marble piers, with storefronts in side aisles framed in embossed bronze trim.
 The green and orange terrazzo floor was conceived as a carpet: a pattern of squares and stripes bordered by overscaled chevrons inlaid with The Mart's initials.
 The chevron theme is continued in the column sconces lighting an ornamented cornice overhead.

 Referred to as "business boulevards", two wide 650 ft long corridors with terrazzo floors in the upper levels featured six and one-half miles of display windows.
 Building regulations specified identical entrances along corridors but tenants could personalize the individual floor space.
 Excepting the corridors, elevator halls, and exhibition space on the fourth floor, the 5 acre of each upper floor was "raw space" with concrete floors.